Where is the ALI office located?

 If your admission letter states that you have a continuing registration requirement, it means that you must satisfy a certain requirement before you register for classes.
 One of these requirements may have to do with English proficiency.
 If you have the ALI 01 restriction, it means that you need to take the International Student English (ISE) Exam before registering for classes.
 You should take the ISE Exam as soon as possible since you will not be able to register until you receive your ISE Exam results.
 For information regarding the University’s English language proficiency requirement for admission into an undergraduate or graduate program, please visit the sites below.

-Students who meet the following conditions may not be required to take the ISE Exam:
+Students who meet certain conditions may not be required to take the ISE Exam.

-If you meet one of the above criteria and still have an ALI-01 hold, please email askali@usc.edu with your name and USC ID number.
+If you meet one of the conditions and still have an ALI-01 hold, please email askali@usc.edu with your name and USC ID number from your USC email account.

 TOEFL: USC’s institution code is 4852.
 No department code is required.